 What’s the difference between a corn and a verruca?
 A verruca is a viral infection, whereas a corn or callus are simply layers of dead skin.
 Verrucae tend to be painful to pinch, but if you’re unsure, your podiatrist will know.

 What can I do?
-Minimise your chances of catching a verruca by keeping your feet clean and dry, and covering up any cuts or scratches.
+Minimise your chances of catching a verruca by keeping your feet clean and dry, and covering any cuts or scratches.
 Avoid walking barefoot in communal showers or changing rooms (wear flip-flops) and don’t share towels.
-Though you should wear verruca socks when swimming to avoid passing on the virus, they can also be worn as a preventive measure.
+Verruca socks should be worn when swimming to avoid passing on the virus, and the socks can also be worn as a preventive measure.

 If a verruca does appear, avoid touching or scratching it as it may spread into a cluster of several warts.
 Instead, cover it up with plaster.
 In some cases, this may cure it.

 Do not self-treat if you have diabetes or circulation problems.
 However, if you are fit and healthy, it’s fine to treat yourself with over-the-counter gels and ointments.
-Ask your pharmacist for advice or look for products containing salicyclic acid, such as Verrugon.
-Ensure, however, that you follow the instructions carefully.
+Ask your pharmacist for advice or look for products containing salicyclic acid, such as Verrugon, and ensure that you follow the instructions carefully.
 If, at any stage, your verruca becomes painful or the surrounding skin goes red, stop treatment immediately and see a podiatrist.
 If you damage the healthy tissue that surrounds the wart tissue you could hamper further treatment.

 What can a podiatrist do?
 Because verrucae usually often disappear in time (fought off by your immune system), the general policy in the UK is to only treat them when they are causing pain.
 Verrucae generally resolve spontaneously within six months in children.
 But in adults, they can persist for years.